AlexNav73/CoreCraft/README.md

 }
 ```

-It is also possible to subscribe to specific changes like model shard changes or collection/relation changes
+It is also possible to subscribe to specific changes like model shard changes or collection/relation changes.

 ```cs
 using (model.SubscribeTo<Model.IMyAppChangesFrame>(x => x.With(y => y.MyEntitiesCollection).By(OnModelChanged)))